 This is one of those recipe posts that hardly warrants a recipe, but at the same time requires some time in the spotlight to bring its simplistic creation to our attention.
-Many of you may in fact already be doing your own versions of this hot chocolate, however I find this combination is particularly divine.
+Many of you may in fact already be doing your own versions of this hot chocolate with cinnamon & vanilla, however I find this combination is particularly divine.
 It is also very adaptable to the type of milk that suits your needs.
 This specific hot chocolate was made with homemade cashew milk, however I usually make it with rice milk at night on these cold evenings.

 Having a hot beverage after your meal at night is a good way to make that transition from eating something extra that most of the time we really don’t need, as this snack is usually driven by a long standing habit.
 Now there is nothing wrong with a little nibble on something sweet here and there after dinner, however if its leaving you feeling overly full and sluggish then I’d say that habit might need to be adjusted.